iDRIVE THROTTLE CONTROLLER

 How To Install

 Plug the iDRIVE connector into the vehicle’s accelerator pedal.
-Be cautious not to force into position as this may result in bent pins in the plug. iDRIVE connector should fit easily into position.
+The iDRIVE connector should fit easily into position, be cautious not to force into position as this can potentially damage the plug.
 Although removing the accelerator pedal from the firewall is not required, it may make access to the plug easier.

-Using cable ties supplied, securely mount the iDRIVE cable in a position that will not affect the operation of the pedals.
+Using cable ties supplied, securely mount the iDRIVE cable in a position that will not affect the operation of the pedals/steering mechanicals.

 Mount the control module on the dash in a position that is easy to access.
 You may want to check the position at night to ensure the display doesn’t affect night driving.